Movie theater owners, studios and stars convene at CinemaCon

 STX specializes in mid-range and mid-budgeted commercial films like “The Upside” and “Second Act,” and CinemaCon is an essential space to interact with not only the big players in exhibition but the people who own “twins and triples” in the middle of the country that are just as essential to their business.

-“We’re making 10 to 12 films this year and 12 to 15 next year, “Grayson said.
+“We’re releasing 10 to 12 films this year and 12 to 15 next year, “Grayson said.
 “So when the other studios are making the tentpoles, it allows us to fill that gap. “

 Outside of the main theater, there will also be a whole world on the trade exhibition floor showing the latest and greatest in everything from theater technologies to concession snacks.